What Does Child Support Cover?

 Many courts hold that a child is entitled to basic entertainment, which includes access to computers, television programs, games, and the internet, as well as visits to movie theaters, amusement parks, camping trips, and other outings.
 Therefore, child support may be used for a child's age-appropriate entertainment desires, per the parents' agreement.

 Extracurricular Activities -- Summer Camps, Sports Activities and More

-Child support may be used to pay for a child's extracurricular activities -- typically those that fall outside of regular school hours.
-This may include after-school programs/classes, summer camp, sports activities, clubs (for example, Girl Scouts), and other non-school related activities.
+Child support coverage incorporates a child's extracurricular activities -- typically those that fall outside of regular school hours, such as after-school programs/classes, summer camp, sports activities, clubs (for example, Girl Scouts), and other non-school related activities.